 Auto High Beam is enabled but high beams are not on because light is detected in front of Model 3.
 When light is no longer detected, high beams automatically turn back on.
-See High Beam Headlights on page 69.

-This indicator flashes amber when the electronic stability control systems are actively minimizing wheel spin by controlling brake pressure and motor power.
-See Traction Control on page 79.
-If this indicator remains on, a fault is detected and you should immediately contact Tesla.
+See High Beam Headlights on page 66.
+This indicator flashes amber when the electronic stability control systems are actively minimizing wheel spin by controlling brake pressure and motor contact Tesla.

+If this indicator remains on, a fault is

+detected and you should immediately